 The Tensioned Access Platform Systems are extremely lightweight, cost effective to install and dismantle and above all vastly reduce the amount of hours working at height in just providing an access system to complete the work task.

 Tensioned Access Platform Systems are available in a selection of materials.
 The most cost effective are manufactured to BS EN 1263-1 as traditional roof safety nets, however these nets are a higher specification of Class B 4.4kJ and are 45mm or 60mm mesh size.
-Systems have a 36kg burst strength factory fitted debris net to conceal the workspace allowing parallel works to continue below.
-Each individual system is risk assessed for the end user to ensure that if the intended works may damage the system further measures such as over sheeting and secondary safety line systems may be specified to control the risks.
+Systems have a 36kg burst strength factory fitted debris net to conceal the workplace allowing parallel works to continue below.
+Each individual system is risk assessed for the end user to ensure that if the intended works may damage the system further measures such as over sheeting may be specified to control the risks.

 Other systems are available on request which consist of tensioned membranes; these provide a more robust tensioned working surface for specific tasks or higher loading requirements.
 Typical examples are glulam timber repairs where heavy materials or components are used.